mohammad-alaa-ma/CI-CD-on-K8s/README.md

 - **GitOps with ArgoCD**: ArgoCD monitors GitHub for YAML changes and applies them to the K8s cluster.
 - **Ingress Routing**: Routes traffic to the main app or a static documentation page.
 - **External Database**: Uses an external MySQL database (not managed by K8s).

+## Cloud Deployment Options

+For deployment on Google Kubernetes Engine (GKE), refer to [README-GKE.md](README-GKE.md) for detailed instructions.

 ## Project Architecture